-Approval is the recognition of a Continuing Education Provider of continuing education that has attained_demonstrated compliance with standards established by the Council on Podiatric Medical Education.
+Approval is the recognition of a Continuing Education Provider that has demonstrated compliance with standards established by the Council on Podiatric Medical Education.
 The Council approves the Provider itself rather than each of the Provider's continuing education activities and reserves the right to review any or all of these activities.